davehasagithub/slidewsl/NOTES.md

 ### Walkthrough

+_Note: This is often outdated, but it's still representative._

 - This is a basic walkthrough:
   - Install SlideWSL
   - If you have an existing project, clone it to `~/src`.
 In this example,